Home

 Continental 815A Transmitter IPA Amplifier

-On the left is an original Continental 815A IPA (Intermediate Power Amplifier).
-The 815A is a 5 KW FM broadcast transmitter.
-Its 4CX3500A PA (Power Amplifier) tube needs about 100 watts RF of drive to produce 5 KW of RF output.
-The original amplifier was made using two Motorola SRF3999 transistors.
-The "S" in the part number indicates they were specially made for a particular manufacturer.
-Unfortunately, the transistors are no longer made.
+On the left is an IPA (Intermediate Power Amplifier) from a Continental Electronics 815A 5 KW FM broadcast transmitter.
+The transmitter uses a 4CX3500A PA (Power Amplifier) tube which needs about 100 watts RF of drive to produce 5 KW of RF output.

-One fix for the situation is to replace the palate amplifier with a newer version such as the Broadcast Concepts FM150.
-This uses only one power MOSFET transistor that runs cooler.
+One fix for the situation is to replace the original amplifier with a model P155FM17 Pallet Amplifier module from Broadcast Concepts.
+This 150 watt unit uses only one power MOSFET transistor that runs cooler.
+Broadcast Concepts also had a model SD2941, which is capable of 175 watts of RF output if there is enough power supply to support it.
 Efficiency of the original amplifier was about 61%.
-This new amplifier is closer to 75%.
-You can see the replacement amplifier on the right in this photo.
+This new amplifiers are closer to 73% depending on frequency and power level.

-The new amplifier runs on the same 43 to 48 VDC that powered the original amplifier.
-RF output is controlled by drive.
-The original amplifier needed 10 to 14 Watts of RF drive.
-This new amplifier requires less than 2 Watts of RF input to get 100 Watts of output at 95 MHz.
-The actual drive will vary with frequency.
-Since it is much less drive than the original design, you need to be careful doing a changeover as you could accidentally overdrive the new amplifier and cause a transistor failure.
+This new amplifier requires less than 4 Watts of RF input to get 100 Watts of output at 95 MHz.
+Actual drive will vary with frequency.
+Since it is much less drive than the original design, you need to be careful when doing a changeover as you could accidentally overdrive the new amplifier and cause a transistor failure.
+Continental helped fix this problem in later versions when they added an input pad that raises the drive requirement to about 10 watts.

 The stories go on and on.
 Stop in again sometime.
 I'll leave the soldering iron on for you.